Opened 13 years ago

 I have already been looking at the univeral variant problem.
 The ACE (and TAO) build is done in Only One Way using an internal build system.
 But it does seem to support a configuration variable "buildbits" which I think allows "univeraal" as a value.
 I have heard that when built outside of the port system this works.
 But I have not yet been able to reproduce a successful build within the port system.
 Will continue poking at it.

-comment:3 Changed 12 years ago by lockhart (Thomas Lockhart)
+comment:3 in reply to: description Changed 13 years ago by lockhart (Thomas Lockhart)

 Replying to ryandesign@…: